Tustin Unified School District

 Tustin Unified School District was created from the 1972 voter-approved unification of the Tustin Elementary School District and the Tustin Union High School District.
-It is located in Tustin, a city in Orange County, California, United States.
+It is located in Tustin, a city in Orange County, California.
 Its district territory comprises Tustin, the unincorporated community of North Tustin, and parts of the cities of Irvine and Santa Ana.
 It has 18 elementary schools, five middle schools, four high schools, one K-8 school, and one adult school.

 History

 In the 1800s, Columbus Tustin bought 839 acre of land to found the city of Tustin.
 In 1872, he built a schoolhouse and donated to the community, founding what was then called the Sycamore School District.
 In 1889, the district was renamed the Tustin School District.
 In 1922, Tustin Union High School opened separately, finally merging with the Tustin School district in 1972 to create the Tustin Unified School District.

 In 2003 the Orange Unified School District gave territory to Tustin USD.